Android SESSION REPLAY¶

 For sensitive elements that need to be completely hidden, use PrivacyOverrideExtensions.setSessionReplayHidden(View,Boolean)

-When an element is marked as hidden, it will be replaced with a "Hidden" placeholder during replay, and its subviews will not be recorded.
+When an element is set to hidden, it will be replaced with a "Hidden" placeholder in the replay, and its child views will not be recorded.

-Note: Marking a view as hidden will not prevent touch interactions from being recorded on that element.
-To hide touch interactions, in addition to marking the element as hidden, use touch overrides.
+Note: Marking a view as hidden does not prevent touch interactions on that element from being recorded.
+To hide touch interactions, in addition to marking the element as hidden, use Touch Override.